Attività Didattica

 Chapter 8

-Translation task 8.5.1 (up to “enemies”); (read the text aloud, translate it, and explain the translation procedure(s) you have adopted to render the past simple tense in Italian).
+Translation task 8.5.1 (up to “enemies”); (read the text aloud, translate it, and explain the translation procedure(s) you have adopted to render the English past simple tense in the Italian target text).

 Chapter 9

-Translation task 9.6.1 (up to “current changes in society”); (first read the text aloud, then translate it, making sure that you nominalise the verb phrase “have changed”, in line with the nominal style that characterizes Italian scientific and technical writing).
+Translation task 9.6.1 (up to “current changes in society”); (first read the text aloud, then translate it into Italian, and explain how you have nominalised the English verb phrase “have changed”, in line with the nominal style that characterizes Italian scientific and technical writing).

 Chapter 10

-Translation task 10.6.1 (read the last paragraph of the text, translate it, and explain the translation procedure you have adopted to render the passive voice in Italian).
+Translation task 10.6.1 (read the last paragraph of the text, translate it into Italian, and explain the translation procedure you have adopted to render the English passive voice in the Italian target text).

 Chapter 11

-Translation task 11.6.1. (up to “an essential part of your visit”); (read the text aloud, analyse the grammatical function that each phrase in the first sentence fulfils, translate the sentence, and explain the translation procedure you have adopted to render it in Italian).
+Translation task 11.6.1. (up to “an essential part of your visit”); (read the text aloud, analyse the grammatical function that each phrase fulfils in the first sentence, translate the whole sentence, and explain the translation procedure you have adopted to render this sentence in the Italian target text).

 Chapter 12

-Translation task 12.6.1. (up to “record prices”); (read the text aloud, analyse the structure of the 3 sentences contained in this text extract, translate the first sentence, and explain the translation procedure you have adopted to render it in Italian).
+Translation task 12.6.1. (up to “record prices”); (read the text aloud, analyse the structure of the 3 sentences contained in this text extract, translate the first sentence, and explain the translation procedure you have adopted to render this sentence in the Italian target text).

 From English Lexis, Grammar and Translation by Richard D.G.
 Braithwaite (2023)